framps/raspiBackupDoc/en/src/faq.md

 configuration parameter DEFAULT_DD_BACKUP_SAVE_USED_PARTITIONS_ONLY, which ensures that only the defined partitions are backed up.
-I.e. you only have to use gparted or another partitioning tool to create a smaller create a smaller partition of 8GB.
-The current partition sizes can be with the lsblk command.
+I.e. you only have to use gparted or another partitioning tool to create a smaller partition of 8GB.
+The current partition sizes can be checked with the lsblk command.

 Alternatively, you can use [raspiBackupWrapper Script](https://github.com/framps/raspiBackup/blob/master/helper/raspiBackupWrapper.sh) after the backup with
-*raspiBackup* [pishrink](https://github.com/Drewsif/PiShrink) and reduce the dd image to the possible minimum. minimum possible.
+*raspiBackup* [pishrink](https://github.com/Drewsif/PiShrink) and reduce the dd image to the possible minimum.

 <a name="faq17"></a>
 ### 17) How can I tell that the rsync backup is actually using hardlinks to save disk space?